 Step 4 (Optional): Choosing an Agent

 Instead of working with a particular life insurance company, you can also work with an agent who has access to policies from many different companies.
 Life insurance agents can be compensated in different ways, but typically earn their money from commissions.
-Make sure that the agent you choose has your best interests in minds and not their own commission.
+Make sure that the agent you choose has your best interests in mind and not their own commission.
 There are some tips to make sure that you get a knowledgeable and trustworthy agent.
 We recommend that you:

-- Get a recommendation from a friend.- While this is not always a guaranteed way to get a good advisor because even your friends can fall victim to a bad agent, if people have a good experience with an agent it is a good indication that they are trustworthy.
+- Get a recommendation from a friend.- While this is not always a guaranteed way to get a good advisor because even your friends can fall victim to a bad agent if people have a good experience with an agent it is a good indication that they are trustworthy.

 - Ask how much experience the agent has.- A lot of agents in the business come and go very quickly.
 Agents who are struggling in the business are much more likely to sell commission heavy policies with high fees for clients.
 If an agent has years of experience they are more likely to thrive from recommendations.
-Recommendations come from doing a good job for clients, and not from short sighted rip off sales.
+Recommendations come from doing a good job for clients, and not from short-sighted rip off sales.

 - Look at Reviews Online- Any agent who interacts with a lot of people and sells a lot of policies will almost certainly have reviews online.
 If they make bad recommendations, people are much more likely to post negative reviews.
 If there are no negative reviews it is a good indication that the agent has dealt with clients fairly.

 You can also buy life insurance without an agent.
 If you have done your research and you are comfortable choosing your own policy, you may save a little money by using this method.
-If you planning on buying a permanent form of life insurance, we recommend that you get advise from an advisor.
+If you planning on buying a permanent form of life insurance, we recommend that you get advice from an advisor.

 Buying your first life insurance policy is a big step, and it’s not one you should make lightly.
-Luckily, consumers today have a huge range of choice when it comes to finding a policy, so you can find life insurance that fits both your current budget and your future needs.
+Luckily, consumers today have a huge range of choices when it comes to finding a policy, so you can find life insurance that fits both your current budget and your future needs.
 It’s never too early to buy a life insurance policy, and now is the perfect time to start thinking about it.
 You will be surprised by how much peace of mind a good life insurance policy can provide for you and your family.